 PGA instructor Todd Kolb—the Teaching Director at USGolfTV—has been working with golfers on their game for over 25 years.
 Through the years, he’s seen it all around the greens.
 He’s seen the duffs and shanks.
 He’s seen many skulls.
-He’s witnessed golfers struggle with their chipping.
+And he’s witnessed golfers struggle with their chipping.
 And these are the 3 biggest chipping mistakes he sees on a regular basis.

 You’ve heard it before…

 “Put the handle of the club (and hands) in front of the ball.”

 “Put the ball back in your stance!”